 Re-homing of all adoptable greyhounds is a key goal for GRV.
-This is reflected in the new racing rules which require owners to make reasonable efforts to rehome retired greyhounds.
+This is reflected in the new racing rules which require owners to make genuine efforts to re-home retired greyhounds.
 The most common place for greyhounds to be re-homed is through friends, family and contacts of owners, trainers and other participants in the industry.
-To assist owners to rehome their greyhounds GRV is continuing to expand and enhance the Greyhound Adoption Program (GAP) as an important, but not the only, pathway to rehoming greyhounds.
+To assist owners to re-home their greyhounds, GRV is continuing to expand and enhance the Greyhound Adoption Program (GAP) as an important, but not the only, pathway to re-homing greyhounds.

 Demand for a place at GAP significantly exceeds capacity.
-Feedback to GRV, including at recent stakeholder workshops, has indicated that uncertainty regarding access to a pre-entry assessment session is a serious concern for participants.
-As a result, as of Tuesday 4 October 2016 GRV has changed the way participants book a space in one of the 2-3 pre-entry assessment sessions run around Victoria each week.
-Participants should contact Member Services on firstname.lastname@example.org or phone 03 8329 1100 at any time.
+Feedback to GRV indicated that uncertainty regarding access to a pre-entry assessment session is a significant concern for participants.
+As a result, in October 2016, GRV changed the way participants book a space in one of the 2-3 pre-entry assessment sessions run around Victoria each week.
+Participants should contact Racing Services on email@example.com or phone 03 8329 1100 at any time.

 How do I book?

-- To book your greyhound in for a GAP pre-entry assessment, please email Member Services on email@example.com or phone 03 8329 1100.
+- To book your greyhound in for a GAP pre-entry assessment, please email Racing Services on firstname.lastname@example.org or phone 03 8329 1100.

-- Sessions are run at: Ballarat; Bendigo; Cranbourne; GAP (Seymour); Geelong; Horsham; Meadows; Sale; Sandown, Shepparton and Warrnambool.
+- Sessions are run at: Ballarat; Bendigo; Cranbourne; GAP (Seymour); Geelong; The Meadows; Sale; Sandown, Shepparton and Warrnambool.

-- There are usually 16 spaces available per session.
+- There are usually up to 16 spaces available per session.
 If the sessions are fully booked, your greyhound will be placed on the waiting list and you will be provided with an estimate of when a pre-entry assessment space will become available.
-Member Services will keep in touch via phone or email to keep you informed.
+Racing Services will keep in touch via phone or email to keep you informed.

 - Only three greyhounds per connection can be booked in per pre-assessment session.